European Art

 The Museum Construction

-The whole situation shocked Helene.
-Also she was in poor health so she was recovering in Baden-Baden for some time after.
-She didn’t give up though, she called the Minister of Education, Art, and Science and begged him for an audience.
+The whole situation shocked Helene Kröller-Müller.
+Also, she was in poor health, so she recovered in Baden-Baden for some time after.
+She didn’t give up, though.
+She called the Minister of Education, Art, and Science and begged him for an audience.
 She succeeded in convincing him to get help from the State.

 Helene Kröller-Müller looks over the foundations of the museum after construction is halted in 1922

-Helene Kröller-Müller looks over the foundations of the museum after construction is halted, 1922.
+Helene Kröller-Müller looks over the foundations of the museum after construction was halted in 1922.
 Kröller-Müller Museum, Otterlo, Netherlands.

 Builders in front of the entrance of Rijksmuseum Kröller-Müller